oVirt/ioprocess/BUILD.md

     fedpkg clone ioprocess

+### Initializing Kerberos authentication

+To use fedpkg, you must use kinit:

+    kinit fedora-username@FEDORAPROJECT.ORG

+Enter your password for Fedora acount when asked.

 ### Creating scratch build

 This must be done for each dist you want to build this version for.